roshanraundal15/BazaarBataye/README.md

 CRITICAL: Do NOT commit your Google Cloud Service Account JSON key file or hardcoded API keys to GitHub.
 Configure Google Cloud Service Account as a Streamlit Secret:

-Go to your Streamlit Community Cloud dashboard (share.streamlit.io).
-Select your deployed app (or deploy a new one if this is your first time).
-Go to Settings (usually a gear icon or three dots) for your app, and then click "Secrets".
-Add a new secret with the key GOOGLE_APPLICATION_CREDENTIALS.
 For the value, copy and paste the entire content of your Google Cloud Service Account JSON key file (downloaded during prerequisites) into the value field.
 This will securely provide your app with the necessary credentials to interact with Vertex AI/Gemini.
 Set Google Cloud Project ID and Location in app.py: